harumy08/pruebaAngular/README.md

 ## Installation

-1. Clone this project
+1.Clone this project

-2. cd technicalTest
+2.cd technicalTest

 3.To install node_modules and other dependencies and development dependencies, run:

   npm install